 ●For patients with CU who have significant symptoms despite maximal doses of nonsedating H1 antihistamines in combination with other standard therapies, we suggest adding omalizumab therapy over other anti-inflammatory or immunosuppressant drugs, with the understanding that the cost of this medication may be prohibitive in many settings (Grade 2B).
 (See 'Choice of initial intervention' above.)

-•We suggest one of the anti-inflammatory agents (ie, dapsone, sulfasalazine, or hydroxychloroquine) in preference of other drugs as an initial intervention for patients without evidence of glucocorticoid toxicity (Grade 2C).
+•For patients without evidence of glucocorticoid toxicity, we suggest one of the anti-inflammatory agents (ie, dapsone, sulfasalazine, or hydroxychloroquine) in preference of other drugs as an initial intervention (Grade 2C).
 We usually begin with dapsone, after checking for glucose-6-phosphate dehydrogenase (G6PD) deficiency.
 (See 'Anti-inflammatory agents' above.)

-•We suggest one of the immunosuppressant or immunomodulatory agents (such as cyclosporine, tacrolimus, or methotrexate) in preference to anti-inflammatory agents as an initial intervention for patients with signs and symptoms of glucocorticoid toxicity.
-(Grade 2C).
+•For patients with signs and symptoms of glucocorticoid toxicity, we suggest one of the immunosuppressant or immunomodulatory agents (such as tacrolimus, cyclosporine, or methotrexate) in preference to anti-inflammatory agents as an initial intervention, because these agents generally work more quickly (Grade 2C).
 (See 'Immunosuppressant agents' above.)

 ●There are a variety of other drugs and therapies for refractory CU, although each has one or more significant limitations.
 (See 'Therapies with significant limitations' above.)